reswitched/pegaswitch/README.md

 3. Configure your Switch DNS settings to point to the IP of your computer.
 4. Run a connection test to trigger the Captive Portal.
 (Likewise, going into an update page will do the same.)
 5. **STRONG SUGGESTION**: If this is your first time running PegaSwitch on a new console, run the command `evalfile usefulscripts/SetupNew.js` to set up useful settings.

+## Through Docker
+### Building
+The container image is based on the official `nodejs:9.2` image.
+To build the docker container image simply run:

+`docker build -t reswitched/pegaswitch .`

+### Running
+To run the docker container container first you have to figure out your local network IP address.

+1. Run `ip a`
+2. Run `docker run -ti -p 53:53/udp -p 53:53 -p 80:80 -p 8100:8100 --env TERM --env IP_ADDR={your IP address from the prior command} reswitched/pegaswitch`

+If you fail to set the `IP_ADDR` variable the container will not start.

 Documentation
 =============